 Pupil Premium Strategy Statement 2023-24

 For information regarding school strategy, please read our Pupil Premium Policy.

 PE and Sport Premium

 The PE and Sport Premium is funding given to schools to spend on improving the quality of PE and sport provision in school.
 This can be spent in a variety of ways including raising the profile of PE for whole school improvement, increasing opportunities to partake in sport and the range of activities available, improving the teaching of sport, increasing involvement in competitions, encouraging pupils to take on leadership roles that support sport and physical activity and raising attainment in swimming.
 At Tidemill Academy, PE and school sport is seen as a key factor in providing an inclusive and exciting education.
-We are very proud that Tidemill Academy has been awarded gold level for the School Games Mark for the fourth year in a row.
-Tidemill provided clear evidence at ‘gold’ level in all areas assessed.
-Areas include prerequisites, participation, competition, workforce and clubs.
-Tidemill are eligible this year to apply for Platinum level for this years School Games Mark.
+We are very proud that Tidemill Academy has been awarded platinum level for the School Games Mark after retaining five years at gold level before becoming eligible.
+Our case study which highlighted how we support exit routes of children into community sport was highly regarded.
+Other areas assessed include pupil participation levels, competition, workforce, clubs.

-For information about how this funding is used, please read our Sport Premium Report 2017-2019.
+For information about how this funding is used, please read our Sport Premium Report.